The Wanderings of Odysseus in 3D Scenes: Method

 Despite several advantages, MOJO produces motions with limited length, and cannot control the motion generation process.
 In addition, the body fitting optimization significantly increases the computation time.

-\myparagraph{Motion formulation.} We decompose a long-term motion into a time sequence of motion primitives.
-Each motion primitive contains a motion seed ${\bm X}=\{{\bm x}_1,...,{\bm x}_M\}$, and the future frames ${\bm Y}=\{{\bm y}_1,...,{\bm y}_N\}$.
+\myparagraph{Motion formulation.} We decompose a long-term motion into a time sequence of motion primitives with overlaps.
+Each motion primitive contains a motion seed ${\bm X}=\{{\bm x}_1,...,{\bm x}_M\}$ with $M=\{1,2\}$, denoting the overlapped frames, and the future frames ${\bm Y}=\{{\bm y}_1,...,{\bm y}_N\}$.
 Each frame is represented by the concatenation of the 3D marker locations.
-The motion primitive lives in a canonical space.
+The motion primitive is defined in a canonical space.
 Following MOJO~\cite{zhang2021we}, the canonical coordinate is located at the pelvis in the frame ${\bm x}_1$.
-The X-axis is the horizontal component pointing from the left hip to the right hip, the Z-axis is pointing up, and the Y-axis pointing forward.
+The X-axis is the horizontal component pointing from the left hip to the right hip, the Z-axis is pointing up, and the Y-axis is pointing forward.